- What exactly is a ghost walk?

 Some of our tours run all year round, others are seasonal.
 See each individual tour page for details.
 In addition, we do not run tours on 24th, 25th or 31st December.

 We have a reputation for being the original ghost tour in Prague.
 Our tours include the underworld and the tours themselves are informative and entertaining.
 Our tour guides have passion for the subject.
 We also have some personal stories to tell about ghosts.
 Please look at the statements by our customers, many of whom also take tours from our competition.
 We hear repeatedly that we are not only the best tour in Prague, but some of our customers tell us ours tours are the best they have ever seen.

-A lot of good information about the paranormal; stories told in an entertaining way; a nice overview of architecture and history of an empire; a glimpse into the underworld of a haunted place where dungeons kept prisoners; memorable sights of ancient towers and hauntings; specific tales of Templar Knights and alchemists; and much more.
+A lot of good information about the paranormal; stories told in an entertaining way; a nice overview of architecture and history of an empire; a glimpse into the underworld of a haunted place where dungeons kept prisoners; memorable sights of ancient towers and hauntings; specific tales of alchemists; and much more.
 Customers tell us our tours have that special wow factor.

 All cities are haunted, older ones even more so, so it may not be possible to say that one particular city is the most haunted of all.
 But because of its ancient character and the number of disturbing historical events that have taken place here, Prague is definitely one of the world’s most haunted cities.